Tax shelter. It sounds like a nice idea. After all, if you want to take shelter from something, storms and taxes are the first two things on the list.

 In the United States, the Internal Revenue Service keeps close tabs on the use of tax shelters.
 This surveillance has grown in recent years as the IRS has learned more about the often complex workings of popular tax shelters.

 Why the concern?
 The IRS considers the abuse of tax shelters a form of tax evasion, which is illegal.
-To give you an idea of how much money the IRS suspects is being illegally hidden through abusive tax shelters, in 2003, the IRS teamed up with the state of California to crack down on abusive shelters that may have cost the state $1.3 billion in tax revenue [source: Berthelsen].
+To give you an idea of how much money the IRS suspects is being illegally hidden through abusive tax shelters, in 2006, the IRS identified 4,000 taxpayers and 150 tax-shelter promoters who took part in at least 21 different tax-avoidance schemes, according to the Milwaukee Business Journal.

 What constitutes a tax shelter?
 What makes one tax shelter legitimate and another abusive?
 In this article, we'll answer these questions and provide you with examples of shelters you can use to legally reduce your tax liability.
 Go to the next page to learn about the fine line between avoidance and evasion.